 Wind Dispersal Hypothesis (H1)

-Hypothesis: Higher wind speeds are negatively correlated with monarch butterfly abundance at overwintering sites, as increased wind causes monarchs to leave their roosting locations.
+Hypothesis: Monarch butterflies seek overwintering habitat that will increase their chances of survival during the winter months before their spring migration.
+Among these habitat characteristics is protection from strong wind, which may aid in energy conservation and reduce direct mortality.

+Increasing winds cause monarch butterfly dispersal from occupied roosts.

-Prediction: We predict a significant negative correlation between wind speed measurements and changes in monarch abundance, where higher wind speeds correspond to decreases in butterfly counts at monitoring sites.
+Prediction: We predict a negative correlation between wind speed measurements and change in roosting monarch abundance, where exposure to higher wind speeds correspond with a negative change in butterfly abundance.

 Proposed Analysis: We will test this hypothesis using a mixed-effects linear model with temporal autocorrelation to account for the hierarchical structure of our data and time-series dependencies.
 The response variable will be the change in monarch abundance calculated between consecutive observation periods, allowing for both positive (recruitment/clustering) and negative (departure/dispersal) values.
 Primary fixed effects will include mean wind speed (averaged across the observation period), maximum wind speed, 95th percentile wind speed, and wind speed variance, which together capture the overall wind exposure, peak wind events, extreme conditions, and gustiness experienced during each observation interval.

 Beyond testing linear relationships, we recognize that H1 encompasses a broad investigation of wind effects on monarch behavior.
 If initial analyses suggest that wind is indeed a significant factor influencing overwintering abundance, we propose additional approaches to characterize the nature of these relationships.
 Specifically, we could implement segmented regression to identify potential breakpoints in wind-abundance relationships, allowing the data to reveal critical wind speeds where monarch behavior changes.
 Alternatively, smoothing splines or piecewise regression could capture non-linear responses to wind exposure.
-These threshold discovery methods would help determine whether wind effects on monarch abundance are gradual and continuous or exhibit sharp transitions at specific wind speeds.
+These threshold discovery methods would help determine whether wind effects on monarch abundance are gradual and continuous or exhibit sharp transitions at specific wind speeds (as proposed in the literature).

 To account for non-independence in our data structure, we will include random intercepts for camera view (to control for site-specific variation) and labeler identity (to control for observer effects in abundance estimation).
 Given the temporal nature of abundance measurements, we will incorporate an AR(1) autocorrelation structure to model the expected correlation between consecutive time points, which is critical for obtaining unbiased parameter estimates in time-series ecological data.

 Model diagnostics will include examination of residual plots, normality assessment, and validation of the autocorrelation structure.
 We anticipate reporting standardized effect sizes for wind variables, 95% confidence intervals for all parameters, and visualization of the predicted relationship between wind speed and abundance change.
 If threshold effects are detected, we will report the estimated breakpoint(s) with confidence intervals.
-A significant negative coefficient for wind speed variables would support our hypothesis that increased wind conditions drive monarch dispersal from overwintering sites.
+A negative coefficient for wind speed variables would support our hypothesis that increased wind conditions drive monarch dispersal from overwintering sites.

 The statistical model will be implemented in R using the nlme package as follows: